peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  array encoded using the given character encoder.
 When writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:
  <code>input.EncodeToBytes(encoding)</code>.
 If the object's class already
- has an EncodeToBytes method with the same parameters, that method takes precedence over this extension method.</p> <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:
- <code>input.EncodeToBytes(encoding)</code>.
-If the object's class already